containernetworking/cni/SPEC.md

   - `search` (list of strings): list of priority ordered search domains for short hostname lookups.
 Will be preferred over `domain` by most resolvers.
   - `options` (list of strings): list of options that can be passed to the resolver

 Plugins may define additional fields that they accept and may generate an error if called with unknown fields.
-The exception to this is the `args` field may be used to pass arbitrary data which may be ignored by plugins.
+The exception to this is the `args` field may be used to pass arbitrary data which should be ignored by plugins if not understood.

 ### Example configurations